User Guide

 StickTax is a BigCommerce app that calculates cigar excise tax and state sales tax at checkout.
 It replaces the manual guesswork of cigar-specific tax calculations with an automated engine that runs on every checkout.

-General tax providers like Avalara and TaxJar handle sales tax well, but they don't support cigar-specific excise tax methods: per-stick flat rates, MSRP-based percentages, per-stick caps, or combinations of these.
+General tax providers like Avalara and TaxJar handle sales tax well, but they don't support cigar-specific excise tax methods: per-stick flat rates, wholesale-basis percentages, tiered caps, or combinations of these.
 StickTax was built specifically for this gap.

 What StickTax does